ntop/ntopng/doc/README.md

 Prior to Starting ntopng
 ---------------------
-Please make sure that you have redis server installed and active on the same host where ntopng will be running.
-If you plan to use a remote redis, please consider using the `--redis` option to specify a remote redis server IP address and port or a local socket.
-We suggest you run redis as a service so that you do not have to start it every time you want to use ntopng.
+Please make sure that you have a Redis server installed and active on the same host where ntopng will be running.
+If you plan to use a remote Redis server, please consider using the `--redis` option to specify a remote Redis server IP address and port or a local socket.
+We suggest you run Redis as a service so that you do not have to start it every time you want to use ntopng.